 Rick joined the business in 2007, having gained an Honours Degree in Agriculture with Farm Business Management at Newcastle University and a MBA at Cirencester College.
 His Managing Director’s role is split between the egg laying operations of Nafferton Wold Farms and the anaerobic digestion enterprise of Burton Agnes Renewables, working closely with Joe on the business management of the enterprises and with the heads of department on the day to day management.

-Mike joined E. Reed & Son in 1976 as an arable operator and has worked his way up through the business to his current role of Arable Manager.
+Graham joined E. Reed & Son in 2019 following the retirement of long standing Arable Manager Mike Tuplin.
+Graham is originally from the Highlands of Scotland and completed his studying at Aberdeen University where he gained a Higher National Diploma in Agriculture, a Bachelor of Technology in Agricultural Business Management and a Post Graduate Diploma in Farm Business Organisational Management.
 He has day to day responsibility for the management of the arable business, working with a team of 3 to manage production on 2,000 acres of arable land.
-Mike works closely with Joe on the medium/long term planning of the business.
+Graham works closely with Joe on the medium/long term planning of the business.

 Sebastian joined the business in 2018, having worked for global genetics company PIC for the previous 2 years as Technical Service Manager for the UK, Ireland and South Africa.
 Sebastian has a veterinary degree from the University of Buenos Airies and an MSc in Animal Breeding & Statistical Genetics from Michigan State University.
 He takes production management responsibilities for half of Yorkwold’s portfolio of pig units, working closely with Robert on their direction and also with each unit’s site manager to ensure optimum performance.